Abandoned & Little-Known Airfields:

 An undated aerial view of the hangars of Benbrook Field (from the Benbrook TX Public Library, via Corky Baird).

-An undated photo of a group in front of a biplane & hangar at Benbrook Field (from the Benbrook TX Public Library, via Corky Baird).
+An undated photo of a group in front of a DH-4 biplane & hangar at Benbrook Field (from the Benbrook TX Public Library, via Corky Baird).

 An undated aerial view of a formation of biplanes from Benbrook Field (from the Benbrook TX Public Library, via Corky Baird).

-One particular Canadian aviator, Captain Vernon Castle,
+One particular Royal Flying Corps aviator, Captain Vernon Castle,

 was already world renown as the famed dance team of Vernon & Irene Castle.